RedDirtBits/GitResume/assets/Resume.md

 - Designed, built and implemented an electronic safety system used in the production of plastic gloves to prevent the intrusion into areas of machine operation that were potential safety hazards
 - Proposed and implemented temperature controls that replaced mechanical controls that resulted in greatly improved temperature accuracy that improved product quality
 - Identified and developed a solution for a long standing issue with power switching relays that controlled heating elements, resulting in a nearly 200% increase in reliability reducing operating costs and down time.
-- Designed and implemented an electronic switching system that allowed for higher production rates that the existing mechanical system
+- Designed and implemented an electronic switching system that allowed for higher production rates than the existing mechanical system

 ### Professional Propeller (Tulsa, OK) - Electronics Technician